neurobagel/documentation/docs/user_guide/config.md

     as you will have to use the same name in your other deployments so that your deployed services and the proxy server can see each other.

-2. Launch the proxy server
+3. Launch the proxy server from the corresponding deployment template:
+    `docker-compose.proxy.yml`

     ```bash
     docker compose -f docker-compose.proxy.yml up -d